wp-plugins/responsive-column-widgets/readme.txt

 * **label** - the label name of the widget box.
 Default: Responsive Column Widgets.

 == Frequently Asked Questions ==

+= Can't figure out how to set it up!
+ARGH!
+Are you there? = Take a deep breath.
+Believe me, it's really simple.
+90% of the time, you have not added any widget yet.
+Go to *Appearance > Widgets* and add widgets to the plugin's custom sidebar box.
+Then use the shortcode in a post.
+That's it.
+If you still cannot figure it out, take the screenshots of the *wp-admin/widgets.php* page and the page of the post you added the shortcode.
+And request a [support](http://wordpress.org/support/plugin/responsive-column-widgets) with the screenshots.

 = How do I customize the style? =
 You can add your rules to the classes named **.responsive_column_widget_box .widget**.
 It's defined in *responsive-column-widgets/css/responsive_column_widgets.css* but simply you can define it in your theme's *style.css* as well.